-The Skateboard Park will be designed to be accessible to the whole community and visitors to our Town regardless of age or skill level.
-The park will face 1st Street SW beside the Redcliff Aquatic Centre.
-Our schools and non profit organizations will be welcomed and encouraged to use this facility as part of their programming.
-This park will also welcome those riding scooters, BMX bikes and inline skates.
-The Town of Redcliff will have events or programming that will incorporate the Skateboard Park.
+The Skatepark has been designed to be accessible to the whole community and visitors to our Town regardless of age or skill level.
+The park faces 1st Street SW beside the Redcliff Aquatic Centre.
+Our schools and non-profit organizations are welcomed and encouraged to use this facility as part of their programming.
+This park also welcomes those riding scooters, BMX bikes, and inline skates.
+The Town of Redcliff will have events or programming that will incorporate the Skatepark.

-We are excited to break-ground in mid-August 2020 and are very fortunate to have the Town of Redcliff fund a portion of the Skateboard Park, and we are thrilled to report we have been approved for a Community Facilities Enhancement Grant both totaling $300,000.00!
-However, we are needing an additional $180,000.00 in monetary donations or In-kind materials to complete the project.
+We were excited to break-ground in mid-August 2020 and were very fortunate to have the Town of Redcliff fund a portion of the Skateboard Park, and we are thrilled to report we were approved for a Community Facilities Enhancement Grant both totaling $300,000.00!

-In-kind donations can be in the form of cash or materials, such as concrete supply, fill material, excavation machine time, landscaping supply, site fencing, iron works, lumber, security, drainage pipe/fittings, fasteners, etc. In recognition of donations, family or business names can be permanently inscribed onto a feature or plaque at the Skateboard Park as outlined in the Project Fundraising Donor/Sponsorship Recognition Examples sheet.
-The number of inscribed recognition opportunities are limited and on a first come, first served basis.
+In-kind donations are still being accepted.
+In recognition of donations, family or business names can be permanently inscribed onto a feature or plaque at the Skateboard Park as outlined in the Project Fundraising Donor/Sponsorship Recognition Examples sheet.

 Redcliff Town Council allocated money for a skatepark in the 2019 budget.
 An Open House to collect ideas for the skatepark was held on January 16, 2019.
 Town staff compiled feedback from the Open House, which included: